benfrick/docs-portfolio/src/doc/commerce/checkout/use-checkout.md

 Additionally, it's useful to add scenarios for multi-quantity (i.e. quantity > 1) for Inline products, as well as scenarios with multiple Nike iD products in same checkout.

 >**TIP:** While inspecting browser activity on www.nike.com/launch, you can change your shopping country with the flag icon at the upper right of the homepage.
 Also, as necessary you can place an order to observe all the checkout calls.
-Orders can be cancelled via self-service within 30 minutes of submission, otherwise contact Nike Customer Service.
+Orders can be cancelled via self-service within 30 minutes of submission, otherwise contact Nike Consumer Services.

 ### Test Environment